Vasily Flug: World War I

 After the destruction of General Samsonov's 2nd Army in the wake of the Battle of Tannenberg, the 10th Army was formed in late August 1914 from reserve units.
-On 29 August 1914, Vasily Flug was appointed commander of this 10th Army and made a general of the infantry.
+On 29 August 1914, Vasily Flug was appointed commander of this 10th Army and made a General of the Infantry.
 Despite successful actions in the battles against the 8th German Army and the taking of Suwałki, and because of disagreements with General Nikolai Ruzsky, Vasily Flug was on 23 September 1914 suspended for "dangerous activities" by the command of the army and transferred to the supreme commander.
 On 4 October 1914, he was appointed to supervise the restoration of the 13th and 15th Army Corps, which had been all but destroyed in Eastern Prussia in August 1914.
 On 8 July 1915, he was appointed commander of the 2nd Army Corps.
 He was awarded the Order of St. George 4th degree.

 During the Vilnius operation in September 1915, the Germans set out to disengage the troops of the Northern and Western fronts by hitting at the wedge between the 5th and 10th armies, and sending cavalry to the area of Molodechno to operate in the rear of the 10th Army.
 Part of the 2nd Corps under the general command of General Flug was ordered to counter the enemy's designs.
 Not only did he withheld the onslaught of the enemy, but he also moved to the offensive.
-As a result of the energy, courage and skilful leadership shown by General Flug, the German plan came to nothing.
+As a result of the energy, courage and skillful leadership shown by General Flug, the German plan came to nothing.

 In 1916, the 2nd Corps joined the 7th Army and participated in the South-Western Front offensive in the summer of 1916.